redis/redis-doc/topics/benchmarks.md

 It does not use pipelining or any parallelism at all (one pending query per connection at most, and no multi-threading).

-To run a benchmark using pipelining mode (and achieve higher throughputs), you need to explicitly use the -P option.
+To run a benchmark using pipelining mode (and achieve higher throughput), you need to explicitly use the -P option.
 Please note that it is still a realistic behavior since a lot of Redis based applications actively use pipelining to improve performance.